elizairwin/TravelDash/README.md

 # TravelDash

 ## Description:
-This is a dashboard for users to see all relevent travel information - including flight miles, hotel points, rental car reservation, and credit card points.
+This is a dashboard for users to see all relevant travel information - including flight miles, hotel points, rental car reservation, and credit card points.

 ## Problem to Solve:
 The user needs needs a streamlined dashboard that's easy to access before traveling.